 WHAT IS A BOAT GENERATOR?

 For starters, marine generators are used to power appliances.
 Since your boat’s battery is not sufficient to power huge marine appliances such as; refrigerators, air conditioners, water heaters, television, and other kitchen appliances, boat generators help get them working.
+It is usually a gasoline, diesel, or propane-powered generator and is used as a backup power source or to provide power when the boat is not connected to shore power.
+A boat generator is typically mounted in an engine room or other enclosed space to reduce noise and vibration.

 WHY DO YOU NEED A BOAT GENERATOR?